rootVIII/s3zilla/README.md

 Multiple files can be selected at once for a single upload or download.
 <hr>

-This was developed and tested on Ubuntu 18.04.
-Also tested on Windows 10
+This was developed and tested on Ubuntu 18.04 and Kubuntu 18.04 (also tested on Windows 10).

-<b>Author: James Loye Colley  2019</b>
+<b>Author: James Loye Colley  2019-2020</b>